chin-rcip/CRITERIA/README.md

 ```
 ### rdf
 This folder contains RDF files used for testing.
-> **UPDATE**:
-> - The tool can now process **prefixes defined by users**.
+> - The tool can process **prefixes defined by users**.
-> - RDF files are no longer needed be stored in the **`/rdf`** folder.
+> - RDF files do not need be stored in the **`/rdf`** folder.

 ### mmd
 This folder contains mermaid outputs generated during testing.
-> **UPDATE**:
 > - Output files are no longer stored in the **`/mmd`** folder by default.
 User can now provide their own output path.
 >
 > **Note**: While processing the triples, the script would grab all of them randomly, meaning user would not have much control about the order of statements in the .mmd.
-However, it also means that running the script over the same RDF file would generate slightly different Mermaid files (i.e. different order of statements), meaning different graphs (i.e. different positions of the nodes).
+It also means that running the script over the same RDF file would generate slightly different Mermaid files (i.e. different order of statements), meaning different graphs (i.e. different positions of the nodes).
 However, the top node's position will remain the same.

 ### src
 The **`/src`** folder contains resources used by the main script.